Volley Week logo

 Italian powerhouse Lube Civitanova will be represented by brothers Aleksandar and Simeon Nikolov, who will be among the most attractive duos in the tournament.

-Polish club Bogdanka LUK Lublin, the reigning Challenge Cup winner after their triumph in the final against Lube Civitanova, will rely on national team player Alex Grozdanov.
+Polish Bogdanka LUK Lublin, the reigning Challenge Cup winner after their triumph in the final against Lube Civitanova, will rely on national team player Alex Grozdanov.

 CEV Cup